routingblog/arbitration/content/docs/solutions.md

 Jeffrey Stempel also suggests a licence system to be qualified to serve on consumer or employment[^1] tribunals.
 Such a system would be a substantial change from the current system.
 It would likely be a net positive from today but this document does not explore the suggestion in depth. [^kangaroo3]

-# Appellate review of arbitral decisions
+## Appellate review of arbitral decisions

 Adjudication carries with it the right of appeal, including full review of the trial court’s application of the law (with limited review of the trial court’s factual determinations).
 Review of arbitration awards is considerably more limited.
 In litigation, review of trial court decisions can involve challenges to factfinding (evaluated under a “clearly erroneous” standard”), exercises of judicial discretion (evaluated under an “abuse of discretion” standard), and application of the law (evaluated by the appellate court’s “de novo” review of the law).
 Arbitration would be improved by replacement of the current deferential “manifest disregard” of law standard of review for arbitration awards with appellate review similar to that accorded trial court decisions. [^kangaroo4]

-# Qui Tam Actions
+## Qui Tam Actions

 The FAA has been misinterpreted to preempt state level over contract law. [^newarb1] [^schwartzcorrecting] [^newarb7] However, the state can't be compelled to be a party to the contract.
 This means that statutory civil penalties for violations of consumer protection and employment laws, together with a Qui Tam mechanism to permit private enforcement of those penalties, offers an unorthodox but possibly fruitful alternative to achieving the deterrent effect of class proceedings. [^skincat1]

+A similar situation occurs at the federal level with the {{< gloss/abbrx "EEOC" >}} as discussed in _EEOC v.
+Waffle House, Inc._. [^greenban1]

-# Revocability
+## Revocability

 One simple fix for arbitration is to allow the _customer_ or _employee_ to revoke their consent at any time - but not the corporation.
 This would allow for arbitration to remain as an option - while encouraging the agreements to become fair.
 This is a type of [Fair cake-cutting](https://en.wikipedia.org/wiki/Fair_cake-cutting).